WENFZ/jsBundler/README.md

-a naive implementation of js module bundler in js
+a naive implementation of js module bundler in js.

 just do a graph bfs and create a global object to store modules.